andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 Open the payload until you find the x/y values and use these.

-In general in recommend to trigger scenes and not controlling seperate lamps.
+In general I recommend to trigger scenes and not controlling seperate lamps.
 The Bridge is just able to receive max!
 5 light / 1 room request per second, less is better.
-Use delay Nodes in 200-400ms range if you might have a Situation, that something is not triggered.
+Use delay Nodes in 200-400ms range if you might have a Situation, when the http node have an error.
 Another recommendation is to setup your whole HUE System in one Flow Tab, using Link out/in Nodes to create connections to your Rooms.
 >> LABEL your Link in/out Nodes, otherwise it will be too confusing. ;)